Norditropin: Safety & Side Effects

 • Worsening of curvature of the spine (scoliosis)

-Your prescription for HGH injections will be tailored to best meet your particular goals and lifestyle.
-You will be carefully monitored over the course of your treatment with Norditropin, so any chance of side effects should be kept to a minimum.
+Your prescription for HGH injections will be tailored to meet your particular goals and lifestyle best.
+You will be carefully monitored for your treatment with Norditropin, so any chance of side effects should be kept to a minimum.
 Tell your doctor if you are experiencing any of these or other side effects while taking Norditropin.

 Can You Overdose on Norditropin?